 Optimism bias refers to a false belief that your probabilities of facing negative situations and outcomes are lower and your likelihood of getting positive or favorable outcomes are higher comparatively.

-The concept of negativity effect claims that negative things have a greater and stronger effect on our mental state than positive or neutral things, even though they may be of same intensity.
-The pain of loss and rejection influences our mind, thoughts, behavior and emotions a lot more than fleeting experiences of joy & pleasure.
+The concept of negativity effect claims that negative things have a greater and stronger effect on our mental state than positive or neutral things, even though they may be of the same intensity.
+The pain of loss and rejection influences our mind, thoughts, behavior, and emotions a lot more than fleeting experiences of joy & pleasure.

 Negative bias means we process negative stimuli a lot faster and readily than positive stimuli and it leaves a lasting impression on us as well.
 Negative things influence our thinking more than positive things.

 Although it’s easy to confuse this with negativity bias, pessimism bias actually refers to the fact that we tend to overestimate the likelihood of our decisions resulting in bad or undesired outcomes.
 We use pessimism as a defense mechanism to protect ourselves and keep our hopes down as we believe it will help us cope with the likelihood of disappointment.